-f) Only use the number of track sections required to make a cut, adding or removing track sections as necessary. g) The Accu-Cut[TM] is designed for use without clamps only with two or more track sections joined together.
-Do not attempt a cut using only one track section without first clamping the track section to the work piece.

-h) Ensure that the saw blade will not contact the aluminum track during the cut.

-i) Do not attempt a cut when any part of the Accu-Cut[TM] sled interferes with the operation of the saw blade guard. j) Fully support both the workpiece and the cutoff piece to prevent binding and kickback.

-k) Adjust the depth of cut so the saw blade protrudes 1/3" [3mm] through the workpiece during the cut.

-I) Keep your hands away from the saw blade during operation.
-Do not reach under the workpiece while cutting.m) Secure your workpiece to ensure it doesn't move during the cut.

-n) Do not use excessive force when cutting.
-Maintain a steady and controlled pace.

-o) Allow the saw blade to come to a complete stop before removing the saw/sled assembly from the track.p) Do not leave unattended saw resting on the track or textering black.

-starting block. q) Maintain your tools and accessories.
+- d) Always disconnect your saw from power before making adjustments to the saw or Accu-CutTM XL. - e) Wipe the guide strips with a damp cloth and remove dust and debris from the workpiece before positioning the track on the workpiece. - f) Only use the number of track sections required to make a cut, adding or removing track sections as necessary. - g) The Accu-CutTM XL is designed for use without clamps only with two or more track sections joined together.
+Do not attempt a cut using only one track section without first clamping the track section to the work piece. - h) Ensure that the saw blade will not contact the aluminum track during the cut. - i) Do not attempt a cut when any part of the Accu-Cut[TM] XL sled interferes with the operation of the saw blade guard. - j) Fully support both the workpiece and the cutoff piece to prevent binding and kickback. - k) Adjust the depth of cut so the saw blade protrudes 1/8" [3mm] through the workpiece during the cut. - Keep your hands away from the saw blade during operation.
+Do not reach under the workpiece while cutting.
+Secure your workpiece to ensure it doesn't move during the cut. - n) Do not use excessive force when cutting.
+Maintain a steady and controlled pace. - o) Allow the saw blade to come to a complete stop before removing the saw/sled assembly from the track. - p) Do not leave unattended saw resting on the track or starting block. - q) Maintain your tools and accessories.
 Check for misalignment or binding of moving parts, loose fasteners, broken parts, and any other condition that may affect safe operation.
 If an unsafe condition is discovered, correct it before use.